alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - [`access_limited`](model.md#access_limited) *(optional)*
-  - A JSON object with a key of users and a value of an array of UUIDs.
+  - A JSON object with a key of users and an array value of UUIDs.
 The UUIDs represent user ids.
   - If provided, only users with a given UUID will be able to view the content item on the draft frontend applications.
 It has no effect on live content.
 - [`analytics_identifier`](model.md#analytics_identifier) *(optional)*